ortus-boxlang/boxlang-docs/language/classes/README.md

 ### Pseudo-Constructor

 The pseudo-constructor can be found in use in BoxLang and it's a unique beast.
-Any source code that exists between the `cfcomponent` declaration and the first function is considered to be the pseudo-constructor.
+Any source code that exists between the `class` declaration and the first function is considered to be the pseudo-constructor.
 This area of execution will be executed for you implicitly whenever the object is created, even before the implicit `init()` method call.
 I know confusing, but here is a simple sequence: `new()/createObject() -> pseudo-constructor -> init()`

 ```java
 class{